sodalabsio/soda_replicator/code/checklist.md

 ## Output Generation
 - [ ] Table/figure output files have clear, consistent naming
-- [ ] Figures have appropriate labels, titles, and formatting
+- [ ] Figures have labels, titles, and formatting

 ## Version Control
 - [ ] Git repository is initialized with meaningful commits